Jeric-X/SyncClipboard/docs/README_EN.md

 - Address to fill in client is `http://ip(or domain name):port`, nothing can be omitted.
 - Http is not encrypted, including username and password.
 Maybe a https reverse proxy is needed on public network.

-### Client Built-in Server
+### Desktop Client Built-in Server
-[Windows client](#Windows) has a built-in server, basically the same as standalone server but can be configured with GUI.
+Desktop client (Windows/Linux/macOS) has a built-in server, basically the same as standalone server but can be configured with GUI.

 ### WebDAV Server